 Simply select the site, press the “Activate” button, and you’ll be good to go.

-SSL is included on all of their hosting plans.
+A free SSL certificate is included in all of their hosting plans.

 The default WordPresss site that you’ve just created has a few plugins installed from the get-go: